 The second option to introduce NRTK uncertainties into the GDA2020 state adjustment attempted to reflect the individual qualities of each NRTK observation in the computation of PU on an occupation-by-occupation basis, thereby introducing more rigor into its determination.
-Therefore, the feasibility of using coordinate quality (CQ) indicators provided by the GNSS equipment was explored.
-CQ is usually calculated at the rover as the RMS of coordinate errors, generally based on ambiguity-fixed, doubledifferenced observations, and indicates how much the computed position is likely to deviate from the 'true' value.

-Research has shown that CQ values are prone to be overly optimistic, especially under difficult observing conditions (e.g. Edwards et al. 2010; Wang et al. 2010; Janssen and Haasdyk 2011), hence this approach needs to be treated with caution.
-The reliability of CQ values was assessed, along with the possibility of quantifying the disparity between quoted CQ values and the actual quality observed through a scale factor to account for exaggerated CQ reporting.
+We explored the feasibility of using coordinate quality (CQ) indicators provided by the GNSS equipment.
+CQ is usually calculated at the rover as the RMS of coordinate errors (generally based on ambiguity-fixed, double-differenced observations) and indicates how much the computed position is likely to deviate from the 'true' value.
+Research has shown that CQ values are prone to be overly optimistic, especially under difficult observing conditions (e.g. Edwards et al., 2010; Wang et al., 2010; Janssen and Haasdyk, 2011), hence this approach needs to be treated with caution.
+We assessed the reliability of CQ values, along with the possibility of quantifying the disparity between quoted CQ reporting.

-The method used to compute PU for NRTK observations was adapted from the Queensland Government's cadastral survey requirements (Queensland Government 2020).
-Instead of using manufacturer specifications to estimate measurement uncertainty, the CQ output was used (i.e. standard deviation in Easting, Northing and ellipsoidal height).
-Findings were compared to the NRTK data presented in section 2 to determine how well the computed values match real-world results.
+The method used to compute PU for NRTK observations was adapted from the Queensland Government's cadastral survey requirements (QLD Government, 2021) and is based on the error propagation law.
+Instead of applying manufacturer specifications to estimate measurement uncertainty, the CQ output (i.e. standard deviation in Easting, Northing and ellipsoidal height) was used - see Bernstein and Janssen (2021) for details.
+It should be noted that this computation requires input of the PU of the reference station used, which is generally a VRS for NRTK with CORSnet-NSW, with the PU of a VRS not yet suitably quantified.
+Findings were then compared to the NRTK data presented in section 3 to determine how well the computed values match real-world results.